CallumAlexander/JOTT/README.md

 jott -q "ANSI standard pizza"
 jott -q "bit-paired keyboard"
 ```
+## Reporting Issues

+If you encounter any issues while using this project, please don't hesitate to report them.
+Your feedback is valuable and contributes to the improvement of this project.

+Before reporting an issue, please ensure that:

+- You have searched existing issues to see if the problem has already been reported.
+- You are using the latest version of the project.
+- You have checked the documentation and other resources to ensure the issue is not related to improper usage.

+### How to Report an Issue

+1. **Check Existing Issues**: Before submitting a new issue, please search existing issues to see if the problem has already been reported.
+If you find an open issue that addresses your concern, feel free to add any additional information or context that might be helpful.

+2. **Create a New Issue**: If you couldn't find an existing issue that matches your problem, please create a new issue.
+When creating a new issue, provide as much detail as possible, including:
+    - A clear and descriptive title.
+    - Steps to reproduce the issue.
+    - Expected behavior and actual behavior.
+    - Any error messages or screenshots if applicable.
+    - Details about your environment such as operating system, browser, or any relevant software versions.
+    - Any additional context or information that might be helpful in diagnosing the problem.

+3. **Be Responsive**: After submitting an issue, be responsive to any follow-up questions or requests for clarification.
+This helps in resolving the issue efficiently.

 # To-do list of things to do
 - [x] Make file and include `curl` dependency check